There’s one thing that turned Ballarat into Victoria’s largest inland city. It’s the same thing that once transformed this whole region.

 Ballarat Botanic Gardens

-The Ballarat Botanic Gardens are one of the true treasures of the city and one of my favourite places to visit here.
+The Ballarat Botanic Gardens is one of the true treasures of the city and one of my favourite places to visit here.

 The Ballarat Botanic Gardens isn’t enormous, but there’s enough to see here to spend an hour or two, including artworks, historic buildings, and plant displays.